top of page

 The Outcome: Confidence, Not Fear

 Our goal isn't to scare young people, but to empower them.
 When a student understands their rights during a Stop and Search, or the legal weight of their digital footprint, they move through the world with more confidence and less risk.
-As discussed in our previous post on SEL and Academic Success, when students feel secure in their understanding of the world around them, their ability to focus on their studies increases significantly
+As discussed in or previous post on SEL and Academic Success, when students feel secure in their understanding of the world around them, their ability to focus on their studies increases significantly.

 Bring Specialist Legal Literacy to Your School